 - ½ teaspoon black pepper

-- Fresh herbs (like basil or thyme)
+- Fresh herbs like basil or thyme

 Directions

-- Cooking the chicken:
+- Cook the chicken:

 Additional Cooking Advice